Comparison

 How to move without the risk

-The real cost of RPA bot breakage is not in the initial build.
-It is in the recurring rebuilds, the developer time, and the risk that critical processes stop working.
-Computer use agents see the screen and adapt to change, turning exception-heavy work into a durable automated workflow.
-If you want to see how a computer use agent can stabilize a process and reduce maintenance costs, book a demo with the Coasty team at https://cal.com/coasty/15min .
+The cost of bot breakage is not just hours.
+It is the risk of stalled processes, manual workarounds, and an exhausted automation team.
+Computer use agents provide a durable way forward.
+Want to see how a computer use agent can handle your most fragile processes?
+Book a demo with the Coasty team at https://cal.com/coasty/15min .

 Want to see this in action?